alws34/Telebot/README.md

 #### CPUID module (Core functionality):
 This module is an abstraction to the cpuid library which is the core of the entire application to perform hardware analyzations tasks.

+# Features
+#### Temperature Monitoring
+- The application can monitor and warn you whether your hardware's temperature is above the limit defined in `settings.ini`
+- You can schedule to monitor for a specific duration using the command `/temptime`
+#### Intranet Scanning and Monitoring
+- Telebot has the capability to monitor the local area network for new connected/disconnected devices or just send you a static scan report of all connected device to the network.
+- This feature is using an external scanning utility from [nirsoft](http://www.nirsoft.net/utils/wireless_network_watcher.html) and reads the scan report in memory.